groumage/groumage/README.md

 Welcome to my profile :blush:

-### Available for a position in cybersecurity from November 2024

-- :pencil: I have a master degree in cryptology from University Paris-Diderot.
-- :white_check_mark: I'm available from **November 2024** for position in cybersecurity (full-remote or office-remote near Paris).

 ### Who am I?

 - :pushpin: I’m currently a Ph.D. student at [CEA](https://www.cea.fr/english) until October 2024.